l0wigh/L0Wigh/README.md

 PSVita lover, I sometimes code some random stuff for it.
 (Switch sucks, Vita is way better, no need to argue)

-Coding Languages : C, Python, Javascript, a bit of Lua, and other stuff that I rarely use.
+Coding Languages : C, C++, ZealC, Python, Javascript, a bit of Lua, and other stuff that I rarely use.
 (C is obviously the best language)

 Reverse engineering stuff when I'm in the mood, but I clearly suck at this.